Irbesartan Recalled for Possible Cancer Risk

 - Colon cancer

-If you or a loved one contracted liver, kidney, pancreatic, bladder, stomach, or colon cancer after taking Irbesartan or Valsartan, please contact GoldenbergLaw, and leave the sleepless nights to us.
+If you or a loved one contracted liver, kidney, intestinal, stomach, or colon cancer after taking Irbesartan or Valsartan, please contact GoldenbergLaw, and leave the sleepless nights to us.